Father’s Day in Devon: Treat Dad to a Fantastic Day Out!

 Staying in Somerset while visiting Devon gives you freedom, variety, and a sense of calm that’s hard to beat.
 You can dip into Devon’s highlights whenever you like, then retreat to Somerset’s peaceful embrace at the end of the day.
 It’s a simple formula, but a wonderfully effective one.

 If you’re planning a West Country escape, this might just be the perfect way to do it.
+And just in case that one attraction in a day is not enough, check out our blog.

 Read More